Bill O'Reilly's The Factor remains, as it has for the past 13 years, the most watched of all cable news shows.

 There are also his many personal appearances across the nation, and we can't forget Keep It Pithy, which is based on Bill's love of language, and brevity.

-Some background: as many of you already know, Bill grew up on Long Island, got a BA (in history, of course) from Marist College, a Master's Degree in Broadcast Journalism from Boston University, and a second MA in Public Administration from The Kennedy School of Government at Harvard.
+Some background about Bill himself: as many of you already know, he grew up on Long Island, got a BA (in history, of course) from Marist College, a Master's Degree in Broadcast Journalism from Boston University, and a second MA in Public Administration from The Kennedy School of Government at Harvard.
 In addition to studying history, Bill taught it in high school before going into broadcasting, and he's been a long time serious collector of historical documents.

 The Factor, the books, all this activity, sums up Bill's approach to life.
 No shortcuts, no compromise, no letup.
 That's Bill's way, and it continues.
 As he told The New York Times, "I work harder now than I have ever worked in my life."